Nissan Rogue: Safety

-The Rogue is currently holding the Top Safety Pick For IIHS Ratings.
+The Rogue holds the Top Safety Pick for IIHS ratings.
 With the safety features from the first generation, it also includes lane departure warning, frontal collision warning, object detection warning (SL trim only), and a 360 degree backup camera.

 The Rogue platform placed surprisingly well in the Swedish Teknikens Värld Elk (Moose) Evasive maneuver test, managing an 84kph entry speed with the Qashqai and an 80kph entry speed with the AWD Rogue, scoring amongst and above many high end sports/supercars.

 The Small Overlap Test, introduced in 2012 by the IIHS simulates a frontal collision on 25% of the driver's side.
 Since its adoption, the IIHS has noticed several automakers making non-symmetrical modifications to their vehicles, the Rogue being one of them.
 Another Small Overlap Test was conducted on a number of vehicles including a 2014 Rogue, but was conducted on the passenger side instead.
 Based on this test, the Rogue would have received a "Marginal" rating if the IIHS were to provide ratings for passenger-side protection.
 The crash test's intrusion was 10 inches further into the vehicle on the passenger's side than on the driver's side and completely tore off the structural door hinge pillar on the passenger side.

 The Rogue was redesigned for the 2014 model year.
 The redesigned Rogue shares no ratings with the previous design, built since the 2008 model year and given a new name for 2014–15, the Rogue Select.
 Starting with the 2014 year, the Rogue was awarded Top Safety Pick+ by IIHS (Insurance Institute for Highway Safety).

-Nissan vehicles built 2014 to 2017 were put under a recall as the occupant classification sensor (OCS) would think that an adult in the passenger seat is a child.
+Nissan vehicles built from 2014 to 2017 were put under a recall as the occupant classification sensor (OCS) would think that an adult in the passenger seat is a child.
 They recalled over 6 million vehicles for either reprogramming or replacing.